GURPS

-The Generic Universal RolePlaying System, or GURPS, is a tabletop role-playing game system designed to allow for play in any game setting.
-It was created by Steve Jackson Games and first published in 1986 at a time when most such systems were story- or genre-specific.
+The Generic Universal Role Playing System, or GURPS, is a tabletop role-playing game system published by Steve Jackson Games.
+The system is designed to run any genre using the same core mechanics.
+The core rules were first written by Steve Jackson and published in 1986, at a time when most such systems were story- or genre-specific.
+Since then, four editions have been published.
+The current line editor is Sean Punch.

-Players control their in-game characters verbally and the success of their actions is determined by the skill of their character, the difficulty of the action, and the rolling of dice.
-Characters earn points during play which are used to gain greater abilities.
-Gaming sessions are story-told and run by "Game Masters" (often referred to as simply "GMs").
+Sessions are run by a game master (GM), who controls the world and adjudicates the rules, with any number of players controlling the actions of a character.
+Most actions are resolved by rolling three six-sided dice (3d6), trying to roll below a certain number, usually a skill.
+GURPS uses a point-based character creation system; characters are represented by four basic stats (Strength, Dexterity, IQ and Health), and players can buy any number of advantages, disadvantages, perks, quirks and skills.

+GURPS consists of a GURPS Basic Set, which contains the core rules required to run most games.
+In addition, more than a hundred supplemental books provide optional rules and details about different settings and genres (GURPS Martial Arts, for example).
+By adapting the various optional rules and systems, GURPS can be run with as much or as little detail as required, and can accommodate virtually any genre, character or style of play.

 GURPS won the Origins Award for Best Roleplaying Rules of 1988, and in 2000 it was inducted into the Origins Hall of Fame.
-Many of its expansions have also won awards.
+Many of its expansions, such as GURPS Infinite Worlds, have also won awards.

-History

-Prior RPG history
+Precursors

-Prior to GURPS, most roleplaying games (RPGs) of the 1970s and early 1980s were developed especially for certain gaming environments, and they were largely incompatible with one another.
-For example, TSR published its Dungeons & Dragons game specifically for a fantasy environment.
-Another game from the same company, Star Frontiers, was developed for science fiction–based role-playing.
-TSR produced other games for other environments, such as Gamma World (post-apocalyptic adventures), Top Secret (spies and secret agents), Gangbusters (Roaring Twenties adventures), and Boot Hill (American Old West).
+Prior to GURPS, most roleplaying games (RPGs) of the 1970s and early 1980s were developed specifically for their gaming genres, and they were largely incompatible with one another.
+For example, TSR published its Dungeons & Dragons with a fantasy genre.
+Another game from the same company, Star Frontiers, was a science fiction genre.
+TSR produced other games for other genres, such as Gamma World (post-apocalyptic adventures), Top Secret (spies and secret agents), Gangbusters (Roaring Twenties adventures), and Boot Hill (American Old West).
 Each of these games was set with its own self-contained rules system, and the rules for playing each game differed greatly from one game to the next.
 Attempts were made in Advanced Dungeons and Dragons to allow cross-genre games using Gamma World and Boot Hill rules; however, characters could only be used in a new genre by converting their statistics.
-Although GURPS was preceded by Basic Role-Playing (Chaosium, 1980) and the Hero System (Hero Games, a system that expanded to multiple genres starting in 1982), GURPS was the most commercially successful generic role-playing game system to allow players to role-play in any environment they please while still using the same set of core rules.
-This flexibility of environment is greatly aided by the use of technology levels (or "tech-levels") that allow a campaign to be set from the Stone Age (TL-0) to the Digital Age (TL-8) or beyond.
+GURPS was preceded by Basic Role-Playing (Chaosium, 1980) and the Hero System (Hero Games), a system that expanded to multiple genres starting in 1982.